 Keep it simple

 This is something I definitely struggle with at times.
-So many times I get caught up in the words of the hook, and I completely forget what idea I am trying to get across in my message.
+So many times, I get caught up in the words of the hook, and I completely forget what idea I am trying to get across in my message.
 The result is often a bunch of flowery words that never quite get to the point, and it never seems to work quite like I wanted.
-Take Beyonce’s “Single Ladies” for example; the goal of the song was to create an anthem for single ladies of the world that will remind them they are indeed a catch.
+Take Beyonce’s “Single Ladies,” for example; the goal of the song was to create an anthem for single ladies of the world that will remind them they are indeed a catch.
 Did she try to over-complicate the message in hopes that she will have that one girl in the universe that says to herself, “Beyonce completely understands me as a unique individual”?
 Of course not!
-Instead, she targeted her audience by repeating “All the single ladies” 14 times throughout the song, followed by her message delivered in one line “If you like it then you should’ve put a ring on it” 18 times!
-My point is this: don’t waste time trying to over-think your message; just pick your message and keep it simple!
+Instead, she targeted her audience by repeating “All the single ladies” 14 times throughout the song, followed by her message delivered in one line “If you like it, then you should’ve put a ring on it” 18 times!
+My point is this: don’t waste time trying to overthink your message; pick your message and keep it simple!

 I hope this helps to give you a better idea of how you should be approaching the songwriting process and particularly how to craft a simple yet effective hook for radio airplay.
 Join us next week for our new article, and make sure to keep up with everything we are doing here at the studio by following us on Twitter @IamJambot and @_signaturesound.
 Feel free to stop by my website at www.iamjambot.com and contact me to start collaborating on a radio single for your upcoming album, then let me know when you want to take a tour of the beautiful Signature Sound Studios and we will schedule a time for us to get in the studio and make a hit!